Don’t be alarmed.

 But there’s a small tear in the space-time continuum.

-The good news is that it’s just by Liverpool Street, it’ll only set you back a tenner, and it doesn’t pose any significant risk to life and limb.
-It will, however, be unlike anything you’ve experienced before.
+The good news is that it’s just by Liverpool Street, it’ll only set you back a few bob (um, guvnor?) and it doesn’t pose any significant risk to life and limb.
+It will, however, almost certainly be unlike anything you’ve experienced before.

 Perched on the edge of Spitalfields Market is the atmospheric Folgate Street – an almost undisturbed stretch of 18th century houses once occupied by Huguenot families (French weavers fleeing religious persecution).
 Take a closer look, and you’ll see that number 18, with the flicker of candlelight behind its windows and sombre gas lantern hanging over the front door, looks particularly undisturbed.
-And that’s because the American artist Dennis Severs bought the place up in the 70s, and, living much like its former residents, set about paintakingly restoring each of the dilapidated rooms around him to their former glory.
+And that’s because the American artist Dennis Severs bought the place up in the ’70s, and, living much like its former residents, set about painstakingly restoring each of the dilapidated rooms around him to their former glory, as if inhabited by an imaginary family of Huguenot silk weavers.

-Now open to the public three evenings a week, the house has variously been described as ‘a still-life drama’, ‘post-materialist’, and – according to David Hockney – like one of the world’s greatest operas.
+Open to the public for four evenings a week (Thurs-Sun) plus weekend daytimes, the house has variously been described as “a still-life drama”, “post-materialist, and – according to David Hockney – “one of the world’s five top experiences”.
+We would add “it’s a bit creepy, and definitely one of the oddest places you can go to in London”.

-You’ll make a silent pilgrimage through ten candlelit rooms, each designed to feel as though the house’s inhabitants have just walked out, leaving their unmade beds, half-eaten bread and unfinished letters paused in time.
-Dennis Severs was fascinated by the ‘light’ and ‘moods’ of old paintings – the smoky haze, ticking clocks and cats lying around in the background – and this is what he’s recreated in the house: a living painting for you to step into.
-“Your senses are your guide”, he wrote, and besides the sumptuous period furnishings, footsteps, voices, and wafts of cooking from the kitchen commingle to create an immersive intallation in its truest sense.
+All told, you’ll make a pilgrimage through ten candlelit rooms, each designed to feel as though the house’s inhabitants have just walked out, leaving their unmade beds, half-eaten bread and unfinished letters paused in time.
+Dennis Severs was fascinated by the ‘light’ and ‘moods’ of old paintings – the smoky haze, ticking clocks and cats lying around in the background – and this is what he’s recreated in the house: a living, three-dimensional painting for you to step into.
+“Your senses are your guide”, he said, and besides the sumptuous period furnishings, footsteps, voices, and wafts of cooking from the kitchen commingle to create an immersive installation in its truest sense.

 At this point, you’re either misty-eyed with the poetic romance of it all, or your eyes have rolled full circle.
 Which, presumably, is why the house’s motto is “You either see it, or you don’t”.